 Would you like to join an unforgettable Expedition to remote places with an awesome small group?
-Then this 2 day tour to the Snæfellsnes Peninsula is your choice.
+Then this 2-day tour to the Snæfellsnes Peninsula is perfect for you.

 Hraunfossar and Barnafoss

-The basalt columns at Gerðuberg form an imposing wall which is up to 15 metres (50 ft) high.
-From here you have a fantastic view to the surrounding mountains and some volcanic craters, for example Eldborg.
+The basalt columns at Gerðuberg form an imposing wall which is up to 15 meters (50 ft) high.
+From here you have a fantastic view of the surrounding mountains and some volcanic craters, for example, Eldborg.

 Arriving at our hotel in Stykkishólmur you will move into your room, have Dinner and then meet your guide for further information about the Northern Lights.
 If the sky is clear and the forecast is good your guide will find a good spot to hunt the famous Aurora Borealis.

-This tiny fishing village has pittoresque coastal cliffs which derived by glowing magma hitting the wild waves of the atlantic ocean.
-Thousands of years later erosion has formed beautiful stone arcs and remarkable blow holes.
-We will have a walk along the sea shore and enjoy plenty of viewpoints.
+This tiny fishing village has picturesque coastal cliffs which derived from glowing magma hitting the wild waves of the Atlantic ocean.
+Thousands of years later erosion has formed beautiful stone arcs and remarkable blowholes.
+We will have a walk along the seashore and enjoy plenty of viewpoints.

-This lava cave is 200 metres long and was formed in an eruption more than 5.000 years ago.
+This lava cave is 200 meters long and was formed in an eruption more than 5.000 years ago.
 It hosts a variety of impressing lava formations, including stalactites and stalagmites, and the bones of an arctic fox which was trapped in the cave by accident.
 We will meet our cave guide at the entrance and he will provide us with helmets and flashlights.
-Join us into the dark underworld of Iceland!
+Join us

 You have the option to walk up the stairs to the volcanic crater of Saxhóll and get a 360º view over the Snæfellsjökull National Park.
 The eruption which formed this crater happened more than 4,000 years ago.

 This narrow mountain has become the iconic landmark of Snæfellsnes in recent years.
-Today’s shape was formed by the erosive power of the glaciers during the last ice age about 12,000 years ago.
-There is a beautiful waterfall next to it which completes your perfect photo of the mountain.
+Its shape was formed by the erosive power of the glaciers during the last ice age about 12,000 years ago.
+Due to this unique look, it is one of the most photographed sights in Iceland and just across you will see the beautiful waterfall Kirkjufellsfoss next to it which completes your perfect shot of the mountain.